-The two municipalities are connected via Highway 3 and two public roads.
-Highway 507 connects to Highway 3 within the Plan Area in the MD of Pincher Creek.
-It is important that the municipalities take into consideration the impact of development on municipal and provincial road infrastructure.
+Area and serves as an important transportation corridor.
+Road infrastructure in the Plan Area is limited given the topographical challenges of mountain ranges and valley floors.
+It is important the municipalities take into consideration the impact of development on municipal and provincial road infrastructure within the Plan Area.